Innovailable/rtc-lib/README.md

 The design goals and principles are

+* allow simple code for basic usage as well as complex usage scenarios
 * hide complexity of WebRTC
-* allow simple code for basic usage as well as complex usage scenarios
-* heavy use of `Promise`s
+* heavy use of Promises
 * support for multiple Streams and DataChannels
-* consistent handling of errors and success notification
+* consistent handling of errors and success notifications

 The library is still under development but should provide basic functionality.
 If something does not work as expected please file a bug report.

 ## How to use this?

+The central element of the library is a `Room`.
+Multiple users, which are called `Peer`, can join a room and will create peer to peer connections to each other.
+You can send audio/video data to the peers through this connection, this is represented by a `Stream`, or send custom data using a `DataChannel`.

+All streams added to the local peer using `addStream()` will be sent to all peers which are in the room.
+If you want to send a stream only to specific peers you can add them later using `addStream()` on the remote peer as soon as they are encountered.
+The same applies to data channels.

-Here is a simple example using this library
+Here is a simple example:

     // create a room
     var room = new rtc.Room("wss://signaling.innovailable.eu/testroom");